nunyabidnes/outlet/README.md

 # outlet

-This is just a bash script that can be used to control a smart plug via IFTTT and Smart Life.
+This is just a bash script that can be used to control a smart plug via IFTTT webhooks and Smart Life.
 You need linked IFTTT and Smart Life accounts.

-To use this script, create 2 applets using webhooks:
+To use this script, create 2 applets using IFTTT webhooks:

 One to turn off the outlet when the battery is sufficently charged:
 If Maker Event "bat_high", then turn off Outlet